got overtime?

 I have added a page in which I evaluate various computer and technology job descriptions to determine whether those positions are entitled to overtime or not.

 Effective January 1, 2008, the wage rate in order to qualify for the exemption was drastically reduced.
 This reduction was brought about by a new law that was passed in late 2007.
-The result is that many computer programmers in California will lose their right to overtime pay for all work performed starting in 2008.
-You can still claim for work that was performed in the last 4 years, and any computer programmers who are going to lose their non-exempt status should contact me to see if they can recover for past overtime.
-For a video presentation covering the Computer Professional Exemption and that changes in 2008, please click here.
+The result is that many computer programmers in California lost their right to overtime pay for all work performed starting in 2008.
+However, even with the lower wage rate, you still must meet all the other requirements of the exemption or you need to be paid overtime.

 You should also note that this law is specific to California.
 Most other states follow the Federal exemptions -- which generally cover most computer programmers.
 As such, the law for computer programmers in California is very different from other states.